 The food on the Disney Wonder was simply amazing.
 The number on the scale the day after I came home (eek!) confirms this but you know what?
 I don’t regret a single splurge.
 There are three restaurants and a casual dining buffet.
 There’s also Palo, an 18+ elegant dining experience that isn’t included in the cost of your cruise.
 We didn’t make it to Palo's but I did get to sample one of their dishes and it was delicious.
 I only heard good things about Palos and we’ll definitely check it out next time.
 Yes, I said next time because there will be one.

 You’ll rotate among the different restaurants during your cruise and your wait staff will follow you from place to place – how cool is that?
-Since I spent a lot of time eating and taking pictures of my food during my cruise, I’m wrote an entire post about the dining options on the Wonder…it tells you EVERYTHING you’ll want to know about ethe food on board.
+Since I spent a lot of time eating and taking pictures of my food during my cruise, I’m wrote an entire post about the Disney Social Media Moms Celebration…it tells you EVERYTHING you'll want to know about the food on board.

 7. Kids Activities